-The MPH Student Ambassador program is a volunteer opportunity in the Public Health Program for students to represent the program at external events and with prospective students.
-The ambassadors are happy to talk with prospective students about their experiences in the program!
+The MPH Student Ambassador program is a volunteer opportunity for students to be representatives of our Public Health Program.
+The student ambassadors are happy to talk with prospective students about their experiences in the program.
+You can send them an email by clicking on their names below.

 2018 - 2019 MPH Student Ambassadors